serdimoa/charting/Best-practices.md

 ###13.
 Set up your server to gzip files when sending to client

 This is the common best practice for static HTML content.
 Gzipping the Library's HTML file will decrease your users' waiting time.

-###14.
-Read the docs
-We spent a lot of time creating those docs for you to make your life easier.
-Please give it a try.